vishvAsa/kalpAntaram/kANe/v5p2/00/Chronological_Table.md

 śāstras and topics ( vide p.
 1199 above ).
 1560 A. D.-1620 A. D.-Saṅkarabhatta, son of Nārā

-yaṇabhatta and author of Dvaitanirnaya, Mimāṁ
+yaṇabhatta and author of Dvaitanirṇaya, Mimāṁ

 sābālaprakāśa and other works.
 1590 A. D.-1630 A. D.-Nandapaṇựita, author of Dvai